 My second sunset recommendation is Eleni beach on the West of the Island.
 This is a really beautiful place to watch the sun go down, and in my opinion rivals the sunsets in Santorini and Mykonos!
 Again there is a beach bar here that serves reasonably priced drinks, with none of the table surcharges that you might find in other famous sunset destinations!

 Whilst Skiathos does have an excellent bus service, it is well worth hiring a car for one or two days to visit some of the sights that are not accessible by bus.
-A must see is the Evangelistria Monestary on the North of the Island.
+A must see is the Evangelistria Monastery on the North of the Island.
 It is free to enter the grounds and there is a small fee to enter the museum where you will find the loom on which the first Greek flag was created.
 There is also a gift shop which stocks local produce and even some items made by the monastery itself.

 View within the monastery grounds

 Another important sight to see if you hire a car is the Kastro, the medieval castle of Skiathos on the North coast.
 This was built in the 14th century to protect the inhabitants of Skiathos from pirates.
-As would have been the intent when it was built, the Kastro is fairly inaccessible!
-So a 4×4 is best to navigate the bumpy ‘road‘ that leads there.
-The site is interesting to explore with many of the functions of the rooms and buildings still easily identifiable.
-The views over the rocky coast and sea are also pretty spectacular!
+It is located on the tip of a cliff which offered a good vantage point against pirates in bygone eras.

 Flag at Kastro